mohammed-najib/chrome-react-starter-ext/README.md

 # Chrome React Starter Extension
-This is a starter project to quickly setup a new react-javascript project
+This is a starter project to quickly setup a new react-javascript-chrome-extension project